Madeleine-Carruthers/Data-analysis-tutorials-for-African-Ecologists/README.md

 We will cover:

-1. Collecting and preparing data
+1. Collecting and preparing digital images for geometric morphometrics
 2. Selecting and digitising landmarks
-3. Converting landmarks to shape variables
+3. Standardising landmark configurations across samples
-4. Data analysis
+4. Visualising shape varaition
-5. Data visualisation
+5. Statistical analysis of shape variation

 All software used in the tutorials are available for free.